-Item Description Enable Process Notifications Specifies whether notifications will be sent for the process.
+ltem Description Enable Process Notifications Specifies whether notifications will be sent for the process.
 These notifications are typically sent to step owners, but can also be sent to other recipients.
 This option is enabled by default.
 When this option is enabled, you can also optionally enable or disable notifications for individual steps, using the Step Notifications sub-tab for the steps.
 If this option is disabled, then no notifications will be sent for the process.
 Any step-level notification settings will be ignored.
-This setting does not affect administrative notifications, which are always sent to the process owner (and any other recipients designated in Admin Notification Recipients ).
+This setting does not affect administrative notifications, which are always sent to the process owner (and any other recipients designated in Admin Notification Recipients).
 Default Notifications Defines the default notifications to apply to each step in the process.
 Each process starts with two notification types by default: Step Activated and Step Rejected.
 By default, these notifications are enabled for all eligible steps.
 You can define additional default notification types as desired and customize the existing default notifications.
 For more information, see Defining default notifications for a plan file process.

-Item Description Notification Delivery Specifies the default delivery setting for all notifications in this process.
+ltem Description Notification Delivery Specifies the default delivery setting for all notifications in this process.
 Select one of the following: Notification task pane: Display the notification in the recipient's Notifications task pane.
 Email notification (default): Send the notification by email, using the recipient's email address as defined in Axiom Security.
 Both notifications: Send the notification by email and display it in the Notifications task pane.
 All notifications defined for the process will use the default delivery setting, unless you choose to specify a different delivery setting on a per notification basis.
 Administrative notifications always use the default delivery setting.
-Notification Specifies the "from" email address for all notifications sent for the process.
-Email From Address By default, the "from" address is the default "from" address defined for Scheduler in the system configuration settings (for example, noreply@axiomepm.com).
+Notification Email From Address Specifies the "from" email address for all notifications sent for the process.
+By default, the "from" address is the default "from" address defined for Scheduler in the system configuration settings (for example, noreply@axiomepm.com).
 If desired, you can override this default and type in a different email address to be used for the process.
-Admin Notification Recipients lotification default, the process owner receives all administrative notifications, but you can
+Admin Notification Recipients Specifies the recipients of administrative notifications for the process.
+By default, the process owner receives all administrative notifications, but you can designate other users or roles to receive these notifications as appropriate.
+For more information, see Designating the plan file process owner.